Skip to main content

 """Example demonstrating OpenTelemetry tracing in Mellea.

-This example shows how to use the two independent trace scopes:
+This example shows the two trace scopes populated when tracing is enabled:

 1. Application trace - tracks user-facing operations